When the Inner Critic Shows Up: A Compassion-Focused Approach to Creativity

 Compassion-focused approaches can offer us a helpful way through this.
-They teach us to harness compassion, not only towards others but, importantly, towards ourselves.
+They teach us to harness compassion, not only towards others and from others, but, importantly, towards ourselves.

 Paul Gilbert, the creator of compassion-focused therapy, tells us how compassion can help us calm our nervous systems and guide us toward restoration.

-And the best part?
+And in relation to creativity?
 A compassion-focused approach can also help us reclaim our capacity for joy, playfulness and creativity.

 Why Compassion Matters, Especially in the Helping Professions